 There is the visual walkthrough of the process of making the Earthquake Cake.
 No worries, this is an easy cake recipe.
 Full printable recipe below.

-Here are the ingredients you will need to make the cake.
+Here are all the ingredients you will need to make this fun cake.

 - Vegetable oil